-I was approached by my friend who was researching at the University of Washington school of engineering.
-He explained that he had created an application, and would need some help designing the front end and User Experience of his engineering application.
-Here is the process.
+I was approached by my friend who was researching at the University of Washington School of engineering.
+He explained that he would need some help designing the Front End & User Experience of his engineering application.
+Project Linked Here

 Making this particular engineering calculation required engineers to reference multiple photos to measure out dimensions of models.
 This process was tedious, and usually takes 20 minutes or longer to do this by hand.

 Create a responsive online calculator application for that will help UW engineer students, and improve the tedious process of making this engineering calculation.

 UW Engineering Students, and other engineers

 State Model R&D is an application that allows engineers to perform a state equation calculation.

 This page served as an introduction to the calculator.
 As a returning user, we provided a way to begin a new model or open an existing file from a past calculation.
 We also had included a way to see an example if they are unfamiliar with how the calculation works.